seandstewart/bardly/pending/romances/a-winter-s-tale/uncut.md

 While we lie tumbling in the hay.
 I have served Prince Florizel and in my time
 wore three-pile; but now I am out of service:
-But shall I go mourn for that, my dear?
+But shall I go morn for that, my dear?
 The pale moon shines by night:
 And when I wander here and there,
 I then do most go right.